epfl-ada/ada-2022-project-imdbmi/README.md

 > ### 3) Would a more diverse cast in terms of age help achieve higher box office revenues?

 Similar to the first research question ```Does the gender of lead actors, director or producer impact the revenue of a movie?```, we will analyze how the age affects the revenue of movies.
+To begin with let's define two metrics that reflect the diversity in age of the cast members: mean age and max difference in age.
+And then we performed a regression analysis to study the correlation between mean cast age, max cast age, and the movie box revenue.
+And we study the movie for every ten years and anylze them in their own genere.

 ## On screen